-Over several years, Rainforest Action Network has developed and constantly revised (with input from many partners) our Guidelines for Working with Indigenous Peoples and Frontline Communities.
+Over several years and with input from many or our partners, Rainforest Action Network has developed and constantly revised our Guidelines for Working with Indigenous Peoples and Frontline Communities.

 This document outlines protocols and expectations for developing honest and authentic partnerships in order to run effective campaigns and achieve our mission.

 RAN will strive to adhere to the following when determining campaign priorities: